 The wealth management industry is flawed.
 It is fixated on selling investment products with bloated hidden fees rather than providing sound advice.
-The common financial advisor role — as a salesperson providing access to financial products and trade execution — remains the status quo, yet technological innovation has commoditized these tasks.
+The common financial coach role — as a salesperson providing access to financial products and trade execution — remains the status quo, yet technological innovation has commoditized these tasks.

 The 2011 HSBC study, The Future of Retirement, showed that those individuals with financial plans accumulated nearly 250% more in retirement savings than those without a financial plan in place.
 In addition, nearly 44% of those who have a financial plan in place save more money each year toward retirement.

 Hope is a slogan, not a strategy.
 I meet with prospects frequently who hope that their stock picks go up, that their rental properties cashflow soon, or that they don’t have a significant disruption of income.
 There needs to be a game plan.
 The way I see it, everyone has a financial plan; it’s either based on honest discovery of financial health and quantifiable outcomes, or flimsy wishful thinking.

 The questions you need to ask yourself are: “Where am I financially?
 Where does my family want to go?
 And do I have the knowledge, time, technology, and enjoyment to take on the critical task of managing my personal finances over a seasoned fiduciary?”

 Top Reasons to Refer Your Friends, Family & Clients to a Financial Coach

 - Started a new job

 - Dealing with elder care for your parents